PHYS3888/Tutorial_DynamicalSystems/README.md

 Set an initial condition corresponding to a wake state, and then slide through values of `Ds` across the range `[0,3.5]`.
 At what critical value of `Ds` does the system 'fall to sleep'?
-(_you may wish to increase the total time in the Time Domain, e.g., to 20s, to better resolve the critical point_)
+(_You may wish to increase the total time in the Time Domain, e.g., to 20s, to better resolve the critical point_)

 #### :question::question::question: Waking up